The Writing Center

 • students crafting oral presentations

 Writing Center Fellows can help with any part of the writing process: brainstorming ideas, developing a thesis, structuring an argument, or revising a draft.
 The goal of each conference is to develop strategies that will encourage students to become astute readers and critics of their own work.
-Although the Writing Center is not an editing or proofreading service, Fellows can help students learn techniques for improving sentences and checking mechanics.
+Although the Writing Center is not an editing or proofreading service, Fellows can help students identify patterns in their writing related to mechanics and sentence structure.

 Writing Center Fellows are there to listen, strategize, suggest, diagnose, and offer advice.
 They serve as sounding boards, careful readers, and helpful critics, and are able to help draw out ideas and possibilities that are implicit in a student's own thinking and writing.
 Writing Center conferences complement, but do not replace, the relationships students have with their teachers and advisors.